XAITK/xaitk-saliency/docs/review_process.rst

 ---------------------------
 This check executes included example notebooks to ensure their proper functionality with the package with respect to a pull request.
-Not all notebooks may be run as some maybe set up to use too many resources or run for an extended period of time.
+Not all notebooks may be run, as some may be set up to use too many resources or run for an extended period of time.